 The bridge in this model consists of two pile bent abutments and a general pier interior support.
 To convert the first pier to a pile bent, click on the Bridge data page in the Model Data window.
 The first pier is automatically selected as the active pier.
 Select "Pile Bent" from the Model Type combo box to change the pier to a pile bent.
 Click "Ok" to confirm the model transformation.
+Select "Default Pile Bent" when prompted to Select Model.
 The resulting model type transformation looks a little unusual in the 3D Bridge view window at first because the bent cap and pier cap elevations are not the same.
+Also note that the span has been removed because the number of bearing locations do not match.
 This will be corrected shortly.
 To create the third pier, select "Add Pier" from the Substructure combo box.
-The program will automatically copy the pier data from the second pier to the third pier.
+In the Substructure dialog that appears select "Pile Bent" for structure type and "Pier 1 Bent" from the Model type menu.
+The program will automatically copy the pier data from the first pier to the third pier.
 Note that when adding a pier, the new pier automatically becomes the active pier.
-To change the currently selected (third) pier to a pile bent model type, select "Pile Bent" from the Model Type combo box.
+To change the currently selected (third)

+pier to a pile bent model type, select "Pile Bent" from the Model Type combo box.
 The resulting changes are shown in Figure 2.4.